How to generate Swagger documentation for Rest APIs in Django Rest Framework?

 Above urls.py will expose 4 endpoints:

-• A ReDoc view of your API specification at /api/docs/redoc/
+swagger-uiview of your API specification at/api/docs/swagger/A ReDoc view of your API specification at

 Yuhuuu!
 You did it, just run your project and open your browser and go to any of the above endpoints to check out the auto-generated API documentation.